 The idea of a transcultural lecture series arose from the experience with a project with students of ÉSAV in Marrakech.
 Four lectures on a common topic were organized which then were covered by lecturers from Cairo, Beirut, Marrakech and Zurich.
 This approach came to extremely positive results, because the different points of view combined have led to completely new insights.

 This then inspired the idea of developing a lecture series in two phases.
-In a first phase in autumn 2020, an online conference will be organized between the participating institutions to get to know each other and to agree on the next steps of the project:
+In a first phase in autumn 2020, an online conference has be organized between the participating institutions to get to know each other and to agree on the next steps of the project: